Matías de Gálvez y Gallardo: Rule of Guatemala

 In Guatemala, Gálvez showed himself an active administrator and a good organizer.
 He worked to reconstruct Guatemala City after the earthquake of 1773, established a mint and built the cathedral.
-When Spain entered the Anglo-Spanish War as an opponent of Great Britain in 1779, he became involved in defending the colony against British incursions.
-He repulsed the British at San Fernando de Omoa, and captured several British positions in Belize in 1779.
-Because of the distance and the scarcity of resources, he was not able to aid Fort San Juan, Nicaragua, which was captured by a British expedition led by Horatio Nelson.
-The British were forced to abandon it on January 5, 1781, after their forces were decimated by tropical diseases.
-In March 1782 Gálvez led an expedition along the Caribbean coast that captured the island of Roatán and scattered the British settlement at Black River, although the later was retaken by the British two months later.
+When Spain entered the American Revolutionary War as an opponent of Great Britain in 1779, he became involved in defending the colony against British incursions.
+Spanish forces captured Cayo Cocina from Britain in September 1779, though British forces successfully attacked San Fernando de Omoa in October of that year, holding it until November.

+Because of the distance and the scarcity of resources, the military of New Spain was not able to aid Fort San Juan in Nicaragua, which was captured by a British expedition led by Horatio Nelson.
+However, the British were forced to abandon the fort on January 5, 1781 after they were decimated by tropical diseases.
+In March 1782, Gálvez led an expedition along the Caribbean coast that captured the island of Roatán and raided the Black River settlement, although Spanish forces were dealt a crushing defeat at the Battle of the Black River two months later.

 Viceroy Mayorga had been trying to resign to return to Spain for several years.
 In 1783 King Charles III accepted his resignation.
 To reward Gálvez for his service in Guatemala, the king named him viceroy of New Spain, in spite of his age and ill health.
 He traveled overland to the capital, passing through Oaxaca and Puebla.
 Matías de Gálvez was the last viceroy to make his formal entry into Mexico City on horseback, which he did on April 28, 1783.